exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 Trust has become increasingly hard to come by these past few years, and commonly-used open-source libraries sadly have not escaped this fact.
-Thankfully however, tools like OWASP Dependency-check also offer hope of staying ahead of the pack, provided by the same open-source community that is under attack by nefarious entities.
+Thankfully, tools like OWASP Dependency-check also offer hope of staying ahead of the pack, provided by the same open-source community that is under attack by nefarious entities.
-Trust will always at some level be necessary, but *verified* trust needs to be the new normal.
+Some level of trust will always be necessary, but *verified* trust needs to be the new normal.

 I hope this post helps if you want to set this up for yourself.